Who I Work With

 Do any of these problems, challenges or issues sound familiar?

-Our teenager used to be a good kid – tell us where he was, when he would be home and who he was with.
-Lately he sneaks out, comes home after curfew and smells of alcohol.
+Lately our teenager sneaks out, comes home after curfew and smells of alcohol.
 I grounded him and took away his phone but nothing has changed.
-It’s getting worse.

-I’m a high level executive and love my job.
+I’m a hard worker and love my job.
 My wife says I am never home, I don’t help with parenting and I can’t leave work at work.
-She says she feels like hired help, taken for granted and a single parent.
-I am smart, educated and successful and give her everything money can buy, but don’t know what to change or where to start.

 I am tired of putting on a brave face and telling everyone I am fine.
 I slug through work and family stuff and can make it look like I am okay.
-It should be rewarding and enjoyable but inside there is no passion or feeling.
 I think I am just going through the motions until…

-I work hard and am dedicated to the company.
-My list of tasks and responsibilities get longer but I never get more pay or additional hours.
+I work hard and my list of responsibilities get longer but I never get more pay or additional hours.
 I don’t sleep well, have panic attacks and feel quite hopeless.
-I don’t like having these thoughts or feeling this way.
 I am fed up.

 It is not easy being an employee, manager, executive or business owner.
 It is even harder being a spouse, parent, step-parent or grandparent.
 Add to this the expectation that highly functioning people are supposed to juggle everything thrown their way in an efficient and effective manner.
-Sound like too much for anyone to handle…absolutely?!
-My clients fall into three categories:
+Sound like too much for anyone to handle…absolutely?

 Clients are likely to be successful working with me if: